Renault Twingo E-Tech (2026 - ) review

 How comfortable is the Renault Twingo E-Tech

-We don’t expect the luxurious trappings of larger cars in a city car, but the Twingo is mostly comfortable for its size.
-The front seats aren’t hugely supporting but are fine for everything other than very long journeys.
-There is a decent level of adjustment available for the driver’s seat, and the steering wheel can be set for reach and rake, so we expect most people will be able to find a suitable driving position.
 Pushing the wheels right to the corners of the car benefits the amount of rear passenger space, which is welcomed in such a compact car.
-Rather than try to squeeze five people into the Twingo, Renault opted to only put two seats in the rear.
+Rather than try to squeeze five people into the Twingo there are only two seats in the rear.
 These can slide forward and back over 170mm independently, and there’s a small amount of adjustment to the seatback angle.
-When moved all the way back, there’s ample amounts of legroom for two adults in the rear, while still retaining 260 litres of boot space.
+When moved all the way back, there’s ample legroom for two adults in the rear, while still retaining 260 litres of boot space.
 If you need more, sliding the rear seats all the way forward (which can also be done from the boot) can increase cargo capacity to 360 litres.
-Folding the rear seats flat sees that capacity swell to more than 1,000 litres, and even the front passenger seat can be folded flat for loading extra-long items.
+Which, in real terms, isn’t all that huge but will do for the weekly shop.
 Ride comfort on the move is respectable for the segment, and on the Techno’s larger 18-inch wheels (16-inch wheels are standard on the entry-level Evolution trim), it doesn’t get unsettled by speed bumps or poorer road surfaces.

 Features of the Renault Twingo E-Tech